24 Hours in Tokyo, Japan: Itinerary & Where to Go in 24 Hours

 Getting to Tokyo

 By air: Tokyo is serviced by two airports, Narita (NRT) and Haneda (HND).
-Most international flights originating outside of Asia, fly into Narita about 70 kilometres from the city centre.
+Most international flights originating outside of Asia fly into Narita, about 70 kilometers from the city center.

 By train: The best way to travel around Japan is with the Japan Rail Pass.
-From Kyoto, the shinkansen (bullet train) takes between 2h20 and 2h40 with fares starting at ¥13,080 for travellers without a pass.
+From Kyoto, the shinkansen (bullet train) takes between 2h20 and 2h40, with fares starting at ¥13,080 for travelers without a pass.
 Trains from Osaka to Tokyo are only slightly longer, covering the route in 2h30m to 3h.
 Fares start at ¥13,620.

 More 1-day Tokyo itinerary ideas

 • Need more classic views of Tokyo?
-Spend the evening in Odaiba, a man-made island in Tokyo that supply epic views of the Tokyo skyline framed by Rainbow Bridge.
+Spend the evening in Odaiba, a man-made island in Tokyo that supplies epic views of the Tokyo skyline framed by Rainbow Bridge.

 • Craving more culture?
-Carve out time in your Tokyo itinerary to hit up some of Tokyo’s best museums including the Edo-Tokyo Museum, the National Museum of Modern Art, and the Ghibli Museum.
+Carve out time to hit up some of Tokyo’s best museums, including the Edo-Tokyo Museum, the National Museum of Modern Art, and the Ghibli Museum.

 More places to visit

-• Osaka: With Kyoto less than 30 minutes to its north, Japan’s second biggest city gets glossed over too often.
+• Osaka: With Kyoto less than 30 minutes to its north, Japan’s second-biggest metro area gets glossed over too often.
 Experience the city’s kuidaore (eat till you’re broke) culture and dig into all of its goodies with this itinerary for one day in Osaka.

-• Nikko: Let your jaw drop as you explore the spiritual treasures and natural scenery of this mystical small city, one of the best day trips from Tokyo.
+• Nikko: Let your jaw drop as you explore the spiritual treasures and natural scenery of this mystical small city, one of the must-do day trips from Tokyo.

 Ryan O'Rourke